-Sophie Rochester is the CEO and founder of Yodomo.
+Sophie Rochester is the founder of Yodomo.
 She is an advocate of the power and benefits of making, championing Yodomo’s mission to grow participation in crafts to support wellbeing and sustainability.

-She founded Yodomo in 2017 and crowdfunded with Seedrs to help launch the platform in 2018.
+She founded Yodomo in 2017 and crowdfunded with Seedrs to launch the platform in 2018.
 With support from Cambridge Social Ventures, she helped Yodomo transition to a social venture in 2021.
-Yodomo has been awarded Highly Commended, Arts & Culture at the Tech for Good Awards 2021, and was nominated for Seedrs ‘Seedling of the Year’ 2019.
-Harper’s BAZAAR has dubbed Yodomo ‘best for aspiring artisans’ and now works with hundreds of makers and craftspeople.

-Before setting up Yodomo, Sophie worked for over two decades in digital, content strategy, and publishing working with 4th Estate, Good Technology, Pan Macmillan, Hachette, Penguin Random House, Nesta, British Council, Royal Society of Literature and more.
-She founded and ran The Literary Platform, which continues as part of the University of Exeter, founded the Fiction Uncovered Prize and co-founded The Writing Platform, with Bath Spa University and Queensland University of Technology.
+Before setting up Yodomo, Sophie worked for over two decades in publishing working with Pan Macmillan, Hachette, Penguin Random House, Nesta, British Council and many more.
+She founded The Literary Platform, which continues at the University of Exeter and co-founded The Writing Platform, with Bath Spa University and Queensland University of Technology.

-Sophie is listed as a Top 10 British Council UK Creative Entrepreneur on the Guardian Professional hClub 100 list and in the FutureBook 40: The Bookseller's definitive list of publishing innovators in the UK 2018.
-She has also been a Trustee for Arvon and Spread the Word.
+She is listed as a Top 10 British Council UK Creative Entrepreneur on the Guardian Professional hClub 100 list and in the FutureBook 40: The Bookseller's definitive list of innovators in the UK 2018.

-At Yodomo, Eloise produces courses and events and manages our cohort of instructors and welcomes new ones.
+At Yodomo, Eloise produces courses and events and manages our cohort of makers and welcomes new ones.

 She is also a Director and Researcher at ALSO which runs a number of creative workshops and masterclasses, and where repair, reuse, renew are at its heart.
 She has worked with a variety of arts, media and publishing organisations including Guardian Masterclasses, The Literary Platform and Salon London, where she has delivered live content for Latitude Festival, and Festival No.6.
 She has also worked at Runnymede Direct Services Organisation supporting the team managing recycling, waste collection and street-care services across the borough.